Deploying Phymes

 OpenAI API compatible token service endpoints are supported for local (e.g., NVIDIA NIMs) or remote (e.g., OpenAI or NVIDIA NIMs).
 Please see the guide for local NVIDIA NIMs token service deployment.

-We recommend debugging the application using two terminals: one for phymes-app and another for phymes-server.
+.
 Dioxus provides a great development loop for front-end application development with nifty hot-reloading features, but requires it's own dedicated terminal to run.
 Tokio provides an industry grade server along with nifty security features.
 During development (specifically, debug mode), the server permissions are relaxed to enable iterative debugging of the application.
-The phymes-core, phymes-agents, and phymes-server all use the Tracing crates for tracing and logging functionality.
-The packages and verbosity of console logging can be specified on the command line using the RUST_LOG environmental variable.
+The phymes-core

 In the first terminal:

-dx serve -p phymes-app
+dx serve -p phymes-app --platform web

 In the second terminal: